NREL/jade/docs/source/spark_jobs.rst

     $ jade config spark -c <path-to-container> -h hpc_config.toml --update-config-file=config.json

+6. If you set a custom memory requirement in your ``hpc_config.toml`` then increase the ``spark.executor.memory`` value in ``spark/conf/spark-defaults.conf``.
+The default value is configured to create 7 executors on each compute node where each executor has 11 GiB of memory and 5 cores.
+Most compute nodes in NREL's HPC have 96 GiB of memory.
+If you acquire nodes with 192 GiB then double the executor memory.
-5. View the changes to your ``config.json`` if desired.
+7. View the changes to your ``config.json`` if desired.
+8. Consider whether you want your jobs to be run inside or outside the container (default is inside).
+   Jade will run each job outside the container if the ``run_user_script_outside_container`` option is set to true.
+You can set the option for each job in ``config.json`` or by passing ``-r`` to the ``jade config spark`` command.
+If you do run your script outside of the container, Jade will still set Spark environment variables to point to your local, customizable Spark config directory.
-6. Submit the jobs with ``jade submit-jobs config.json``.
+9. Submit the jobs with ``jade submit-jobs config.json``.
 Jade will create a new cluster for each job, running them sequentially.

 Debugging Problems